RCA Corporation: Re-acquisition and breakup by General Electric

 In December 1985, it was announced that General Electric would reacquire its former subsidiary for $6.28 billion in cash, or $66.50 per share of stock.
 GE's acquisition of RCA was the largest non-oil company merger in history up to that time and was completed on June 9, 1986.
-Despite initial assurances that under GE, RCA would continue to operate as a mostly autonomous unit, over the next few years, GE proceeded to sell off most of RCA's remaining assets.
+Despite initial assurances that the combined forces of GE and RCA would create a technology, manufacturing and entertainment behemoth, over the next few years, GE proceeded to sell off most of RCA's assets.
 It was revealed that GE's main motivation for purchasing RCA was to acquire the NBC Television Network and the corporation's defense related businesses.
-In 1987, GE disposed of its 50% interest in RCA Records to its German partner Bertelsmann and RCA Records became a division of Bertelsmann Music Group.
-RCA Global Communications Inc., a division with roots dating back to RCA's founding in 1919, was sold to the MCI Communications Corporation; also in 1987, Westwood One purchased the NBC Radio Network.
+In 1987, GE disposed of its 50% interest in RCA Records to its German partner Bertelsmann and RCA Records became a division of Bertelsmann Music Group; the NBC Radio Network was sold to Westwood One; RCA Global Communications Inc., a division with roots dating back to RCA's founding in 1919, was acquired by the MCI Communications Corporation.

 In 1988, the rights to manufacture consumer electronics products under the RCA and GE brands was acquired by Thomson Consumer Electronics, in exchange for some of Thomson's medical businesses.
 Also in 1988, its semiconductor business (including the former RCA Solid State unit and Intersil) was bought by Harris Corporation.
 That same year, the iconic RCA Building, known as "30 Rock" at Rockefeller Center was renamed the GE Building.

 In 1991, GE sold its share in RCA/Columbia to Sony Pictures which renamed the unit "Columbia TriStar Home Video" (later further renamed to Columbia TriStar Home Entertainment, now Sony Pictures Home Entertainment).

 Sarnoff Labs was put on a five-year plan whereby GE would fund all the labs' activities for the first year, then reduce its support to near zero after the fifth year.
 This required Sarnoff Labs to change its business model to become an industrial contract research facility.
 In 1988, it was transferred to SRI International (SRI) as the David Sarnoff Research Center, and subsequently renamed the Sarnoff Corporation.
 In January 2011, Sarnoff Corporation was fully integrated into SRI.

 In 2011, GE sold its controlling interest in NBC, by this time part of the multimedia NBCUniversal venture that included TV and cable, to Comcast, and in 2013, Comcast acquired the remaining interest.
 After the sale of NBCUniversal, the only former RCA unit which GE retained was Government Services.

 In 2022, Thomson's successor company, Technicolor SA, sold the RCA trademarks to licensing firm Talisman Brands, Inc. d/b/a Established Incorporated, stylized as established.